malcolm-kee/malcolm-kee/blogs/2020/04/how-does-that-scale.md

 published: true
 ---

-"How does that scales?" is not a common question frontend developer asks.
+"How does that scale?" is not a common question frontend developer asks.

 That's because for frontend, the code runs on clients (which are mostly browsers), and they live in users' machine/phone, so scaleability is usually not an issue.